What Is CPA Marketing?

 If you haven’t heard of it, well, you have now.

 So what is it?

 You might be wondering if it’s the same as affiliate marketing…

 It’s similar but there are few key differences.

 With Affiliate Marketing you get paid on the SALE of a product.

 For example, if someone clicks one of your affiliate links and actually BUYS the product, you get paid.

-I talk a lot about Affiliate Marketing and why it’s such a good income stream in my Affiliate Marketing on Crack mini-course.
+I talk a lot about Affiliate Marketing and why it’s such a good income stream in my Affiliate Marketing mini-course.